 Welcome

-As an extension of that mission, the NCPEID developed the Adapted Physical Education National Standards (APENS) to establish and maintain a body of knowledge that adapted physical education teachers should know to deliver quality adapted physical education services; and the corresponding APENS exam to measure adapted physical educators’ understanding and application of that knowledge.
+The NCPEID developed the Adapted Physical Education National Standards (APENS) to establish and maintain a body of knowledge that adapted physical education teachers should know to deliver quality adapted physical education services; and the corresponding APENS exam to measure adapted physical educators’ understanding and application of that knowledge.

 Physical education practitioners who become nationally Certified Adapted Physical Educators (CAPEs) through the APENS exam process are qualified persons that can make meaningful decisions for children with disabilities in physical education.
 Emerging evidence has linked the preparation required to become a CAPE with less perceived marginalization and greater perceived mattering among adapted physical educators with the national certification than without (Wilson et al., 2020).